warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 _FLOWER POWER_

 - Move our heavy luggage from 815&J to 815&F.
-    - Christie met me here!!
+    - Christie met me here!
 She had been waiting for a while without me knowing due to zero reception on the playa.
 It was great to see her.

-We arrived at camp around midnight.
+By midnight we had all arrived at camp with our stuff.

 ![[PXL_20240825_103017791.MP.jpg]]
 _Home sweet (not quite built) home_

 The excitement didn't end here though.
-Due to today's bus delays blocking more builders like myself to arrive at camp, the camp construction was significantly behind schedule.
-An incomplete build could affect where our camp is placed next year, so the executive order was made to continue build through 2am -- no one may set up tents before then.
+Due to today's bus delays preventing builders like myself from arriving at camp, camp construction was significantly behind schedule.
+This was a problem because a slow build could affect where our camp gets placed next year, so the executive order was made to continue building through the night.
+No one was to set up their tent before 2am.

 So we kept building.
-I worked on setting up walls and lighting for the communal public space.
-Others worked on decoration, rugs, platforms, and shade structures to keep the sun off tents in the morning.
+I worked on the walls and lighting for the communal public space.
+Others worked on decoration, rugs, platforms, and shade structures to keep the sun off of tents in the morning.
+The spiderbox for power was partly set up but not fully, so I wouldn't get to charge my phone tonight.

-I ended up working till 3am (voluntarily!).
-Afterwards I set up my tent and unpacked a bit of my boxes.
+I ended up working till 3am.
+Afterwards, I set up my tent, unpacked part of my boxes, and fell asleep around 4:30.

 ![[PXL_20240825_103047471.MP.jpg]]
-_The camp kitchen and dining hall tents, situated adjacent the personal tents (shrouded by the dark in this photo)_
+_Photo of the camp kitchen and dining hall tents.
+Not that you can tell in the dark, but they are situated adjacent the personal tent area_

-At 4:30 I finally fell asleep.

 ### During the burn: [[2024-08-26]] + several days

 ![[PXL_20240825_160358136.MP.jpg]]

-The next morning I helped build some more.
-The following days settled into a comfortable pattern for me.
-Unlike others in my camp I maintained a largely diurnal sleep schedule and didn't stay out too late partying.
+I helped build more the next day.
+As the days turned into a week, I found my mornings settling into a comfortable rhythm.
+Unlike others in my camp who turned their sleep schedule completely upside down, I maintained a predominantly diurnal sleep schedule and didn't stay out too late partying.

-Most days went the same way.
+Most days followed a similar pattern.
 During the daytime, I would meet Christie at 10am and roam around in the sun.
-Within 2 hours of sunrise, the temperature was pretty pleasant.
-By the time solar noon and after rolled around, though, temperatures were pushing high 90s to 100 degrees farenheit.
-I quickly became comfortable without wearing a shirt.
-My wide-brimmed hat became uncomfortable and I eventually ditched it for a headscarf which had the neat dual property of keeping me cool during the day as a shade structure and warm at night as a scarf.
+It got hot quick.
+Within 2 hours of sunrise, the temperature was pretty pleasant, but by the time solar noon rolled around, temperatures were pushing high 90s to 100 degrees farenheit.
+Within 2 days I was fully comfortable going shirtless the entire time the sun was out to combat the heat.
+My wide-brimmed hat became uncomfortable and I eventually replaced it with a headscarf which had the neat dual property of keeping me cool during the day as a shade structure and warm at night as a scarf.

 Nighttime was chilly.
-The cold set in quickly every day within 2 hours of sundown.
-Having grown up in New England, I found most of the night pretty agreeable and with all the physical activity (dancing, biking, etc) I only needed to put on a shirt around midnight each night.
-I seemed to be the only person who felt this way though.
+The cold set in rapidly after sundown.
+Most people bundled up with fur coats (yes, idk why; the dust totally gets in them and there are warmer options, but they look cool) when the sun set.
+Me, having grown up in New England, actually found the nighttime temperature agreeable.
+With all the physical activity I was doing (dancing, biking, etc) I never felt compelled to wear much more than a shirt and only really put on a shirt around midnight each night.
+As far as I know, I'm the only person who felt this way LOL.

 Sleeping arrangements were tough.
-I'd wear earplugs in my tent so passing mutant cars blasting music wouldn't disturb me, and an eyemask so the sun wouldn't wake me.
+I would wear earplugs in my tent so passing mutant vehicles (modded cars that most of the time doubled as mobile DJ sets) blasting music wouldn't disturb me, and an eyemask so the sun wouldn't wake me.

-In general though, the days involved:
+In general, my days involved only a few categories of activities:
-- Aimlessly biking around Black Rock City, stepping into neat-looking camps for a bite to eat, fun workshop, or place to rest.
-Here are the sorts of things you see in BRC:
+- Biking around Black Rock City, embracing serendipitous encounters, stepping into neat-looking camps for a bite to eat, fun workshops, or place to rest.
+Here are the sorts of things you see in the main city:

 ![[PXL_20240827_203459984.MP.jpg]]
 _Black Rock Public Library..._